-(3) Replacement of a legal structure with an equivalent structure may be approved, provided that:

-(a) The OWTS to serve the reconstruction meets or is upgraded to meet the standards as provided in SCCC 7.38.095 through 7.38.186;

-(b) During the three-year period prior to application under this subsection the legal structure has been continuously used or fully capable of being continuously used for either residential or commercial use, including the maintenance of utility hook-ups; and

-(c) during the full three-year period prior to application under this subsection the legal structure has been continuously assessed as an active residential or commercial use by the County Assessor.

-(4) For purposes of this subsection, "legal structure" means a structure, including any remodel or addition, which was constructed pursuant to an approved building permit, or constructed at a time prior to the requirement of a building permit.

-(5) Any parcel for which an addition, remodel, or replacement meets all the provisions of this subsection shall not be required to meet the minimum lot size provisions of this chapter.

-(6) Prior to submittal of the application, Tthe Environmental Health Division shall review and provide approval of all residential building permit applications that propose any increase of site disturbance or potential increase in potential wastewater flow on a parcel served by an OWTS.
+- (3)- Replacement of a legal structure with an equivalent structure may be approved; provided; that:- - (a) the sewage disposal system The OWTS to serve the reconstruction shall be meets or is upgraded to meet the standards as provided in SCCC 7.38.095 through 7.38.182; 186; - (b) during During the three-year period prior to application under this subsection the legal structure has been continuously used or fully capable of being continuously used for either residential or commercial use; and, including the maintenance of utility hook-ups; and - (c) during the full three-year period prior to application under this subsection the legal structure has been continuously assessed as an active residential or commercial use by the County Assessor. - (4)- For purposes of this subsection, "legal structure" means a structure, including any remodel or addition, which was constructed pursuant to an approved building permit, or constructed at a time prior to the requirement of a building permit. - (5)- Any parcel for which an addition, remodel, or replacement or repair meets all the provisions of this subsection shall not be required to meet the minimum lot size provisions of this chapter. - (6) Prior to submittal of the application, The Environmental Health Service Division shall review and provide approval of all residential building permit applications that propose anany increase of site disturbance or potential increase in or relocation of any building footprint potential wastewater flow on a parcel served by an individual sewage disposal system OWTS.
 The conditions stated in subsections (B)(1)(a) and (b) of this section shall be satisfied prior to such approval.
-Projects such as simple foundation replacement with no change in footprint, rewiring, replumbing, reroofing, interior and exterior remodels that do not increase bedrooms or change building footprint, shall not require review and approval by the Environmental Health Division.
+Projects such as simple foundation replacement with no change in footprint, rewiring, replumbing, reroofing, interior and exterior remodels that do not increase bedrooms or change building footprint, shall not require review and approval by the Environmental Health Service Division.

+Changes from current (2017) code to proposed changes (10/5/22), based on adopted LAMP (10/14/21), with additional staff, Planning Commission and Board od Supervisor recommended clarifications.

+(C)- Accessory Dwelling Units

+Creation of an accessory dwelling unit pursuant to SCCC 13.10 may be approved, provided the OWTS meets (or is upgraded to meet) the requirements for a standard system or enhanced treatment system as specified in SCCC 7.38.095 through 7.38.186 for the total number of bedrooms and dwelling units in the proposed project (including existing bedrooms and dwelling units).
+An accessory dwelling unit shall be considered a separate unit for the purposes of calculating design flow.
+Installation of an additional or expanded OWTS to serve an accessory dwelling unit on a developed parcel is considered an upgrade.
+For a new detached accessory dwelling unit, the second unit may have a separate OWTS provided that the OWTS for the main structure meets standards or may utilize a combined system that meets or is upgraded to meet standards for the combined flows and each unit is served by its own septic tank.
+A combined tank may be allowed for enhanced treatment systems as a part of the treatment system if it meets the specifications for the design flow.

-(C) Reconstruction of Occupied Structures Destroyed by Fire or Calamity.
+(DE) Reconstruction of Occupied Structures Destroyed by Fire or Calamity.